 Timely: data will be published as soon as possible following production.

-This policy was adopted by Hixon Parish Council at its meeting on 18th September 2018.
+This policy was adopted by Hixon Parish Council at its meeting on 18th September 2018 and will be valid until further notice.